1. Revision History

 , and the type pointed to by the left operand has all the qualifiers of the type pointed to by the right operand;

-_Any_func - if and only if
+_Any_func - if a pointer to

-is defined and has a strictly positive value, the left operand has atomic, qualified, or unqualified pointer type, and (considering the type the left operand would have after lvalue conversion) one operand is a pointer to an function type, and the other is a pointer to a qualified or unqualified version of
+, the left operand has atomic, qualified, or unqualified pointer type, and (considering the type the left operand would have after lvalue conversion) one operand is a pointer to an function type, and the other is a pointer to a qualified or unqualified version of

-__STDC_IMPLICIT_ANY_FUNC_PTR_TO_VOID_PTR__ , and the type pointed to by the left operand has all the qualifiers of the type pointed to by the right operand;
+void , and the type pointed to by the left operand has all the qualifiers of the type pointed to by the right operand;

 void ...